Meatless Stuffed Peppers with Millet

 Millet is a small ancient grain that looks like a tiny round bead.
 It is an important staple in Africa and has been cultivated for over 8,000 years.
 Although it is generally used as birdseed in North America, millet has many health benefits.

-- Millet is a great source of manganese and phosphoruse which support bone health
+- Millet is a great source of manganese and phosphorus, which support bone health

-- Millet is high in gut cleaning insoluble fiber which prevents constipation helps prevent gallstones
+- Millet is high in gut-cleaning insoluble fiber, which prevents constipation and helps prevent gallstones

 Meatless Stuffed Peppers with Millet